In The Gdp Accounts Production Equals

 The Income Approach

 The income approach calculates GDP by summing up all income earned within a country’s borders.
-This includes wages, salaries, profits, rental income, and interest income.
+Which means this includes wages, salaries, profits, rental income, and interest income.
 It also includes adjustments for indirect taxes, depreciation, and net foreign factor income.

 • Calculation: Total income earned from production